Marimba

 Side view

 Mallet instruments can accommodate two people, often playing with four mallets each, hence my collection.
+I've even started building my own mallets.

 Top angle